appleboy/nginx-image-resizer/README.md

 # nginx-image-resizer

-Real time image resizing and caching
+Docker Container of real time image resizing and caching